 As emphasized above, new technologies and curricular interventions need to be tested, investigated and developed in realistic settings.
 Designers need to see how groups of students use and enact the designed objects.
 Simple pre/post tests of learning effects are not generally adequate, although they may play useful roles within the larger research context.
-Sequential analysis is often necessary to see how interacting student teams make intersubjective meaning through the mediation of the designed artifacts and how they produce knowledge objects over time [Investigation 2].
+Sequential analysis is often necessary to see how student teams make intersubjective meaning through the mediation of the designed artifacts and how they produce knowledge objects over time.
 Identifying the adoption of group practices may inform and even guide this analysis.

-Design-based research (DBR) is widely recognized in CSCL as a productive approach to technology design.
+Design-based research (DBR) is widely recognized in CSCL as a common approach to technology design.
 This provides a research structure for observing how student teams take up the intended affordances of innovative technology, pedagogy and curricular resources.
-In the DBR process, theory and analysis methodology co-evolve along with the design of the various components of the intervention.
-There is no corresponding accepted methodology for evaluating the performance of designs as they go through iterations of testing, evaluation and redesign.
-The methods for critiquing the design of the technology, pedagogy and curricular resources must be derived from the theory, which emerges from analysis of the student interaction during sequences of trials.
+Unfortunately, there is no corresponding accepted methodology for evaluating the performance of designs as they go through iterations of testing, evaluation and redesign.
 This is where the focus on intersubjective meaning making, referential resources, instrumental genesis, epistemic objects, temporal sequentiality and adoption of group practices is needed.
 Nevertheless, even once one has determined that a CSCL innovation has been adequately refined, there is still much to do to put it into widespread practice.

-One key to delivering the CSCL experience to students in a systematic way is the involvement of qualified teachers.
-As illustrated in the following, each of the major efforts so far to implement CSCL in schools has emphasized teacher preparation.
+Key to delivering the CSCL experience to students in a systematic way is involvement of qualified teachers.
+As illustrated in this section, each of the major efforts so far to implement CSCL in schools has emphasized teacher preparation.
 Experience has shown that CSCL requires a classroom culture of collaboration.
 Establishing such a culture requires the leadership of experienced teachers, who know how to guide student discourse and encourage student agency without being invasive and interfering in the collaborative interactions themselves.
 It generally takes at least three years for even a motivated early adopter teacher to transition from leading a teacher-centric classroom to facilitating a collaborative-learning one.

 The VMT project offered teacher-professional-development credits in teaching collaborative dynamic geometry through the Math Forum and masters level courses at Drexel and Rutgers-Newark Universities for in-service mathematics teachers.
-In these courses, teachers participated in the same VMT curriculum as their students would later use, although the teacher discussions included pedagogical issues as well as a more sophisticated mathematical discourse (Algahtania & Powell, 2017).
+In these courses, teachers participated in the same VMT curriculum as their students would later use, although the teacher discussions included pedagogical issues as well as a more sophisticated mathematical discourse (Alqahtania & Powell, 2017).

-In Singapore, Hong Kong, Canada, Finland and other countries in which CSCL has been systematically introduced into school systems, teacher training has always been the emphasis.
-Researchers worked with individual teachers over extended periods, and early-adopter teachers served as mentors for other teachers in their schools.
+In Singapore, Hong Kong, Canada, Finland and other countries in which CSCL has been introduced into school systems, teacher training has always been the emphasis.
+Researchers worked with individual teachers over extended periods, and early adopter teachers served as mentors for other teachers in their schools.
 The most commonly used CSCL technology in these countries has been Knowledge Forum.
-(Bereiter & Scardamalia, in preparation) comprehensively review all major aspects of this technology and pedagogy, including teacher preparation.
-The lead researchers in Singapore and Hong Kong have provided insightful reflections on their experiences as well, as summarized in the following review of two reports in ijCSCL.
+(Bereiter & Scardamalia, 2018) comprehensively review all major aspects of this technology and pedagogy, including teacher preparation.
+The lead researchers in Singapore and Hong Kong have provided insightful reflections on their experiences as well, as summarized in the following.